 For Kyser we have been able to go further, and identify some of the breeds that we think may have been part of his heritage and have contributed to the Supermutt portion of his genome.
 We cannot be sure, given how little of their DNA has carried down to Kyser, but we thought you might like to know our best guess anyway!

 What are “Dogs Like Kyser?”

 “Dogs Like Kyser” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “We call Kyser a Jack Rauzzer, due to "the shelter" telling us they suspected a Jack Russell/Mini Schnauzzer mixed breed.
 Originally named "Kyle" by the shelter, we thought his sophistication deserved a more noble-sounding "Kyser"”

 Fairhope, Alabama, USA

 This dog has been viewed and been given 0 wags